SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 * Explored the **structure** of a function and how to **declare** and **call** it.
 * Looked at examples of **complex** functions and their implementation in a program.
 * Discovered what is a **signature** and **returned value** as well as the context of the **`return`** keyword.
-* Got acquainted with the **good practices** in working with functions – how to name them, their parameters, how to format the code, etc.
+* Got acquainted with the **good practices** in working with functions – how to name them and their parameters, how to format the code, etc.

 ## Exercises

-To consolidate our knowledge of working with functions, a few problems will be solved as an exercise.
+To consolidate our knowledge about working with functions, a few problems will be solved as an exercise.
 Each exercise will ask for a function with specific functionality.
-Then the function must be called with arguments being passed to the predefined parameters read as inputs from the console.
+Then the function must be called, with arguments being passed to the predefined parameters read as inputs from the console.
 Inputs and outputs beneath each exercise are given as an example.

 ### Exercise: "Hello, Name!"

-Write a function which receives as a parameter name and prints on the console "*Hello, \<name\>!*".
+Write a function which receives a name as a parameter and prints to the console "*Hello, \<name\>!*".

 #### Sample Input and Output